 Structural, or, interlock blind rivets in stainless steel.
-Interlock pop rivets create a stronger assembly than standard stainless steel rivets, because of the amount of force that they generate.
-Domed head blind rivets in this selection are commonly referred to as both Interlock and Structural Rivets.
+Interlock pop rivets create a stronger assembly than standard stainless steel, because of the amount of force that they generate.
+Domed head rivets in this selection are commonly referred to as both Interlock and Structural Rivets.

 Need more rivet information?

 For more information on rivets including numbers (6-6 or 66), measurements, how to install rivets, grip range and more, please review our Rivet Guide in Fasteners 101.

 Receive the latest news on new promotions, exclusive offers, and new arrivals.